 Instead of baking with traditional chocolate chips, substitute a low carb chocolate cacao baking bar.
 It is a great healthy alternative that touts more benefits than regular chocolate — and is even healthier than dark chocolate.

 The higher the percentage of cacao, the better, so read the nutrition label.
-The taste may be a bit bitter on its own, but the cacao combined with a natural sweetener such as stevia, monk fruit, or erythritol will provide a sugary kick in this recipe for keto cookies.
+The taste may be a bit bitter on its own, but the cacao combined with a natural sweetener such as stevia or monk fruit will provide a sugary kick in this recipe for keto cookies.

 What Are the Health Benefits of Cacao?